 For those looking to give a room a clean refresh or paint their home to sell, neutral is the natural answer.
 However, you’d be surprised at how many neutral colors exist.
 Gray and greige shades are trendy now and will help to sell your home.
 Whatever neutral you use, be prepared to use it throughout your house.

-“I think it’s best to have a main neutral color throughout the house and use color for drama in ‘power’ rooms, dining rooms and on bedroom accent walls,” Tara Murayama, president of Five Star Painting of Bethesda, said.
+“I think it’s best to have a main neutral color throughout the house and use color for drama in ‘power’ rooms, dining rooms and on bedroom accent walls,” Tara Murayama, owner of Five Star Painting of Bethesda, said.
 A favorite of mine is to paint an accent wall behind the bed headboard.”

 2. Choose From Paint Collections